 - Requires more output gain which often raises the noise floor.

-FET compressors share a similar design with the aforementioned variable-mu/tube compressors with the major difference being that they utilize field-effect transistors (FETs) instead of tubes for the compression of the circuit.
+FET compressors share a similar design with the aforementioned variable-mu/tube compressors.
+The major difference is that they utilize field-effect transistors (FETs) instead of tubes for the compression of the circuit.

 These solid-state compressors generally have a feedback topology where the sidechain is derived after the gain reduction stage.
-This sidechain is then fed into a FET that works as a voltage-controlled resistor acting in its linear region in order to provide a relatively linear style of compression.
+This sidechain is then fed into a FET that works as a voltage-controlled resistor acting in its linear region to provide a relatively linear style of compression.

 Note that, in order to work within this “linear region”, the FET compressors will often have to reduce the signal level before the compression and provide a gain stage after the compression.
 This is often achieved via transformers that will add some amount of distortion to the signal.